 To find innovative ways to show our audience how Henley Business School was the ‘go to’ solution for tackling the leadership challenges of the 2020’s.

 Our target audience was a combination of C-Suite, aspiring leaders and influencers to the board such as HR Directors.

-The big challenge we identified was that the executive education sector is already flooded with competitors all trying to do the same thing.
+The big challenge we identified was that the executive education sector was already flooded with competitors all trying to do the same thing.
 As an organisation, we wanted to stand out and lead in this sector.

 Success would be measured in the following ways:

 - A 50% increase in year-on-year organic traffic to the website compared to the 60,221 visits for the same period in 2019

 We brought together stakeholder groups from alumni, faculty and marketing to brainstorm Henley’s faculty research outputs and curriculum methodology.